Islamic design

 Palm leaf details Palm trees on one of the main roads

-All this changed in the seventies with the first public garden established between the ‘B’ and ‘C’ ring roads south of the centre of Doha, the Al Muntessah gardens.
-This had become possible with the production of water in large quantities.
-At first I believe that some of the water used for irrigation was from deep well extraction.
-But with problems caused by the increasing salinity caused by well water extraction, the water was mixed with desalinated water to reduce the effect of salt build-up in the soil and consequential damage to the planting.
+This move to planting public spaces had become possible with the improving production of water in large quantities.
+Initially some of the water used for irrigation was produced from deep well extraction, a process that has always been an issue but difficult to control due to a number of factors.
+But with problems caused by the increasing salinity created by well water extraction, the water was mixed with desalinated water to reduce the effect of salt build-up in the soil and consequential damage to the planting.
 For a number of reasons this wasn’t too successful due to the concentration of salts on the soil surface with time, but I shall discuss that elsewhere.

 Background planting in a public area Three photos illustrating public planting